 Cleaning, protection, and allergy control

 Pads usually win on convenience.
-They are thinner, easier to remove, and many are machine washable.
-Toppers often need more careful cleaning, and foam toppers in particular are not usually something you just throw into the washer.
-For protection, though, a pad is still only a middle-ground option.
-If you are dealing with repeated accidents, heavy sweating, stronger allergen concerns, or bed bugs, a dedicated protector or full encasement is the more appropriate tool because it is built as a barrier rather than as a comfort layer.
+They are thinner, easier to strip off, and many are machine washable.
+Toppers usually need more careful cleaning, and foam toppers especially are not something you throw into the washer.
+On protection, though, a pad is still a middle-ground layer.
+If you are dealing with repeated accidents, heavier sweating, stronger allergen concerns, or bed bugs, a dedicated protector or full encasement is the better tool because it is built as a barrier first, not a comfort layer.

 Cost, lifespan, and realistic expectations

 Toppers usually cost more because they use more material and do more.
-Consumer testing guidance also commonly places topper lifespan around 3 to 5 years, depending on the material and profile.
+Many last roughly 3 to 5 years, depending on the material, thickness, and overall durability of the layer.
 Pads are usually cheaper and easier to replace.
-The practical mistake is buying the wrong level of solution: paying topper money for a mattress that only needs a washable buffer is wasteful, while buying a pad when you really need pressure relief often leads to disappointment and a second purchase.
+The common mistake is buying topper-level correction for a mattress that only needs a washable buffer or buying a pad when what you really need is pressure relief.

 When a Mattress Topper Is the Better Choice